 In this region, rosé, red, dry white, or sweet and dessert wines are produced, and it is the only one in France where a 50-50 between red and white is made.

 There are a lot of castles and caves.
 At the end of the post, I leave you some essential visits to make in Bergerac’s surroundings and where you can taste its excellent wines.

 Have a Drink at One of France’s Oldest Bars

 You’ll find one of the oldest bars in France and the 30th oldest bars in Europe across the Dordogne River in the Madeleine district.

 It was founded in 1822 and is listed as Historic Cafe.
-It’s a very normal bar, where you can meet local people.
+It’s a very regular bar, where you can meet local people.